Our Alabama mining operations primarily mine metallurgical coal from both underground and surface mines.

 We operate four mines on two properties in West Virginia.
 Mines on these properties produce both hard coking and thermal coal.
 The two properties are the Gauley Eagle and Maple properties and each has an underground mine, a surface mine and a coal preparation plant.
 The Maple mines are in Fayette and Kanawha counties and the Gauley Eagle mines are in Nicholas County.

 Coal from the Gauley Eagle and Maple mines is transported by rail or barge to our customers.
 Coal shipped from our rail load-out facility or third party rail load-outs can access regional markets and ports on the eastern U.S. seaboard.
 Coal shipped by barge on the river systems is trucked to the Kanawha River and shipped locally or offshore via the Mississippi River or Tennessee-Tombigbee river system.
 The transportation infrastructure and strategic location of the mines near its customers ensures continuous and reliable delivery of our products.

 The coking coal produced by our West Virginia operations is sold to domestic coke plants and international steel mills, while the thermal coal is sold domestically to eastern U.S. regional electrical power plants.
-Production comes from approximately 20 mineable seams, a us to blend coal to many quality specifications to meet our customers’ requests.
+Production comes from approximately 20 mineable seams, allowing us to blend coal to many quality specifications to meet our customers’ requests.

 Our United Kingdom operation consist of the Aberpergym Mine, an underground development mine located near the town of Neath in South Wales.
 The mine produces anthracite coal, which can be sold as a low-volatile PCI coal, and other products used for domestic purposes.